Kayinnasaki/kayin.moe-article-pages/01.writing/favorite-games-i-played-in-2016/item.md

 **Super Mario Galaxy:** This game was way less good than people lead me to believe though I guess it was alright.

-**Enter the Gungeon:** I now know its not the worst games that make me the maddest but the games that brush so close with greatness
+**Enter the Gungeon:** I now know it's not the worst games that make me the maddest but the games that brush so close with greatness

 **Battle Garegga:** I don’t know why I’m still trying to learn this game